metalpoch/rickAndMorty-MERN/README.md

 # Traffic-Access-Dashboard

-*A simple MERN app created with Vite and MongoDB Atlas Atlas*
+*A simple MERN app created with Vite and MongoDB Atlas*

-See the card of your favorite characters and their status. the database contains only a small part of the Rick and Morty API data, as it required the use of the MERN stack.
+See the card of your favorite characters and their status. the database contains only a small part of the Rick and Morty API data.
 Also, the database used is read-only, so the registry cannot be modified.
 The frontend of this app works on the [localhost:8000](http://localhost:8000/) and the backend runs on [localhost:5000](http://localhost:5000/).